BurkovBA/BurkovBA.github.io/content/blog/2021-08-03-1/index.md

 As an example of integral transformation consider a sound signal - you have a WAV-file, which is a function $f(t)$ in the time domain, which equals to the air pressure, produced by your headphones at every given moment of time, while they play the signal.
-WAV-files are typically huge, so you want to compress the singal by decomposing the sound into harmonics of various frequencies and sacrificing the very high-frequency ones, as 1) their amplitudes are typically very low and 2) human ear can't hear them anyways.
+WAV-files are typically huge, so you want to compress the singal by decomposing the sound into harmonics of various frequencies and sacrificing the very high-frequency ones, as 1) their amplitudes are typically very low and 2) human ear can't hear them anyway.
 This is more or less how [MP3](https://en.wikipedia.org/wiki/MP3) files work and that's why they are much smaller than WAVs.

 ![spectrogram](spectrogram.jpeg) <center>**A spectrogram of sound from Audacity software**.
 Air pressure is at the top, amplitudes of harmonics are at the bottom.</center>